fooinha/nginx-json-log/README.md

 Common HTTP nginx builtin variables like $uri, or any other variable set by other handler modules can be used.

+Additional variables are provided by this module.
+See the available variables below at [Variables section](#variables).

 The output is sent to the location specified by the first http_log_json_format argument.
 The possible output locations are: